-In 1996, the two existing lines of the metro system carried 178 million passengers, a very high figure in relation to the city's population, indicating its popularity.
+In 1996, the two existing lines of the metro system carried 178 million passengers, a high figure in relation to the city’s population, indicating its popularity.

 However, that still represents only 8.2% of the total transport journeys into and through the city.
 Early estimates suggested that the planned third route could carry up to 800,000 passengers per day.

-A 2.8km extension to line 2, from Baquedano to Bellas Artes and Plaza de Armas, has been completed with three stations.
+A 2.8km extension to Line 2, from Baquedano to Bellas Artes and Plaza de Armas, has been completed with three stations.
 It opened in February 2000.

-The new Lines 4 and 4A will follow a tangential alignment to cover the urban districts to the southeast and, like the existing lines, will run partly in tunnels.
+The new Lines 4 and 4A will follow a tangential alignment to cover the urban districts to the southeast and, similarly to the existing lines, will run partly in tunnels.
 Over a total distance of more than 30km, it will stop at 28 stations, one of them serving as interchange station to Line 1.

 The trackbed on which the rubber-tyred vehicles operate is of standard concrete, with the rails constructed of relatively light 40kg/m guide rails.

-Line 5 again runs north to south, this time leaving Line 1 at Baquedano, east of the existing junction with Line 2, and heading south to a terminus at Americo Vespucio.
+Line 5 runs north to south, this time leaving Line 1 at Baquedano, east of the existing junction with Line 2, and heading south to a terminus at Americo Vespucio.

 The stations on the new route are perhaps its most distinctive feature, with several elevated stations being housed in futuristic tube-like shells, to afford protection from all weathers.